 - There is nothing required from you at this time and if you already have opt-in functionality on all website forms both internal and from vendors then you could potentially turn the double opt-in feature off at your own discretion.

 - We strongly recommend you do not do this as if you are flagged there is very little that Legal CRM could do to get you off the carrier blocked list.

 - Upon release, the double opt-in feature will be active by default on all systems unless a user with administrative access from the firm deactivates it.

 - Moving forward, all new contacts created in your system will be required to opt-in for receiving text messages before any communications will be sent, other than the initial opt-in request.

 - As a new contact is created the Legal CRM system will automatically trigger an email and the one-time text message requiring consent.

 - Default templates will be provided for both the email and text that are sent and you are welcome to modify them to fit your own verbiage.

 What if I already do my own opt-in and don’t want this new process?

 If you do not want to use the required double opt-in process, we will allow for you to deactivate it, but you must accept the elevated risk of doing so.
 And, while many firms may have their own process in-place already you also are responsible for all vendors you work with and their processes as well.
 If they are to be found texting your clientele without the proper opt-in requirements, then the firm could also be held responsible.
 And once again, repeated failures to provide proper proof of the client’s consent for the firm or your vendors could and will likely result in your texting capabilities being banned by the carriers, permanently.
-If this happens there will be nothing that Law Ruler or you could do to remove you from the carrier blocked companies list.
+If this happens there will be nothing that Legal CRM or you could do to remove you from the carrier blocked companies list.

 We hope you understand that this is beyond our control and is a requirement that has been implemented to curtail the rise in both harassment and identity theft throughout the nation.
 It is soon to be required across all platforms within the country within the next 30 to 60 days.